NyaDanilusNya/DanilusVM/README.md

 The VM configuration can be done in the `vm.cfg` file.

-At the moment you can configure the processor speed(`cpu_clock`), the amount of RAM(`ram_size`), the time after which the system will be killed in case of a dead loop, as well as the path to the file system of VM.
+At the moment you can configure the CPU speed (`cpu_clock`), the amount of RAM (`ram_size`), the time after which the system will be killed in case of a dead loop, as well as the path to the file system of VM.

 ### API

 `gpu` - interface for drawing graphics on the screen.

-*(at the moment it is not possible to get the screen resolution from Lua, it is 800x600)*
+*(at the moment it is not possible to get the screen resolution with Lua, it is 800x600)*

-`gpu.setcolor(number color_rgba) -> nil` - sets the color to draw
+`gpu.setcolor(number color_rgba) -> nil` - sets the drawing color

 `gpu.getcolor() -> number` - returns the current color